 Due Diligence and Third-Party Screening

 Due diligence questionnaires are a crucial step in learning about your new vendor.
 Doing business with shady characters exposes your business to operational and reputational risk.
-All potential vendors must go through comprehensive screening to ensure that they are like-minded and follow norms for ethics and integrity.
+All potential vendors should undergo comprehensive screening to assure that they meet your expectations for ethics and integrity.

-A solid contract is a fundamental piece of effective third-party risk management.
+A solid contract is fundamental for effective third-party risk management.
 Carefully outline service level agreements (SLAs), pricing, payment terms, and other supply chain expectations.
 Include requirements in the contract for cybersecurity risk monitoring and immediate remediation of information security gaps.

 Hold suppliers accountable and perform continuous monitoring.
-When onboarding a new vendor, it may be advantageous to perform monthly reviews until the relationship and expectations have stabilized.
-Quarterly or annual reviews may be sufficient for mature vendors.
+When onboarding a new vendor, it may be advantageous to perform monthly reviews.
+Quarterly or annual inspections may be sufficient for mature vendors.
 Standardized templates and dashboards streamline ongoing monitoring activities.

 Part of risk management is the planning of contingencies and mitigation strategies.
-Expect the unexpected, and develop a backup plan for every vendor in your supply chain.
-Identify alternative vendors to transition the business to another third party or see whether you can bring production in-house.
-Investigate alternatives in advance to avoid last-minute business continuity risks.
+Develop a backup plan for every vendor in your supply chain.
+Identify alternative vendors to transition the business to another third party or bring production in-house.
+Investigate alternatives to avoid last-minute business continuity risks.

 How Often Should Monitoring Be Done?

 The third party should perform continuous risk monitoring in real-time to prevent cybersecurity risks and data breaches of the sensitive data you share with it.
-The third party should provide a dashboard of information security and quality metrics regularly.
-The most critical risks should be examined quarterly, if not monthly.
+The third party should also provide to you a dashboard of information security and quality metrics, which the party should update regularly.
+You, meanwhile, should review your most critical vendors and risks quarterly, if not monthly.
 Less critical vendors may be reviewed annually.

 You should perform comprehensive third-party risk assessments annually.
 Data provided in the monthly or quarterly information security and quality metrics will guide these assessments.